Larkhell/connect-unisat-react-dapp/README.md

-# Connect Unisat React dApp Boilerplate
+# Boilerplate for DApps on BRC20

 ## Overview

-This boilerplate provides a foundational setup for developers looking to build decentralized applications (dApps) on the BRC20 token standard utilizing the Unisat Wallet.
-It's crafted with React and integrates essential functionalities to connect with the Unisat Wallet API, allowing for seamless interaction with BRC20 tokens.
+This boilerplate is a starting point for developers building decentralized applications (DApps) on the BRC20 token standard.
+It is configured with React and Ant Design, and it integrates with the Unisat Wallet API, simplifying the process of creating DApps capable of handling BRC20 tokens.

 ## Features

-- Pre-configured React environment for rapid dApp development on BRC20 tokens.
+- React setup optimized for DApps on the BRC20 standard.
-- Integrated connection with the Unisat Wallet API for fetching and displaying wallet inscriptions.
+- Unisat Wallet API integration for wallet management and token operations.
-- Simplified state management for balances and transactions of BRC20 tokens.
+- State management for BRC20 token balances and transaction history.
-- User-friendly interface components using Ant Design for displaying token information.
+- User interface components from Ant Design for an engaging user experience.

 ## Installation

-Clone the repository to your local machine and install the required dependencies:
+Begin by cloning the repository and installing the necessary dependencies:

 ```bash
 git clone https://github.com/Larkhell/connect-unisat-react-dapp.git